English for Seminarians

 Program Explanation

-• Courses included in EFS are: Listening, Speaking, Reading, and Writing skills.
+- Classes included in EFS are: Listening, Speaking, Reading, and Writing skills.

-• Students entering EFS should plan on fifteen (15) hours of classes per week in addition to required participation in EAST community events (such as Chapel, EFS Mentoring Group, Day of Prayer, Student Council activities, etc.).
+- Students entering EFS should plan on fifteen (15) hours of classes per week in addition to required participation in EAST community events (such as chapel, EFS Mentoring Group, Day of Prayer, Student Council activities, etc.).

-• Cost for one semester of EFS is S$1,750.
+- Cost for one semester of EFS is S$1,800.

-• Students planning to enter EFS should carefully read EAST’s policy for international students on weekly attendance at an English-speaking church or English-speaking Bible study/cell group.
+- Students planning to enter EFS should carefully read EAST’s policy for international students on weekly attendance at an English-speaking church or English-speaking Bible study/cell group.
 Participation in this is part of EFS.
 See policy on church attendance in the “International Student” section of the Prospectus.

-EFS students who wish to enter a Bachelor’s or Master’s program at EAST will not be considered for admission until all required documents have been submitted to the Admissions Officer.
+Students who complete EFS and desire to enter an academic program must complete the full admissions process by the requisite deadline.
+They are not automatically accepted into an academic program at EAST.
+All admissions requirements must be met before the student is considered for admission.
 It is the responsibility of a student enrolled in EFS to ensure that all documents, including transcripts and references, have been submitted in a timely manner.
 For more information about admissions and entrance requirements, consult the “Admissions” section of this Prospectus.